-The panel may decide to invite the following to attend the review meeting:
+The panel may decide to invite the following to attend the review meeting Hearings will take place no later than 15 working days following a complaint:

-- the complainant - the headteacher (or chair of trustees as appropriate) who investigated the complaint and made the decision at stage 1 - · relevant persons involved the complaint - persons whom, in the view of the panel, can provide relevant advice and information relating to the subject of the complaint and the review process at stage 2.
+- the complainant - the Investigating Officer and Principal who made the decision at Stage 2. - relevant persons involved the complaint - persons whom, in the view of the panel, can provide relevant advice and information relating to the subject of the complaint and the review process at stage 2.